dsa-ou/allowed/README.md

 ```
 or whatever the path to the folder is.

-If a line of code uses several disallowed constructs, it's reported multiple times.
-If the Python parser doesn't keep the line number for a disallowed construct,
-it's reported first, at 'line zero'.

 To check code in a Jupyter notebook, save it as a Python file and check that file.
 In the classic web interface, use menu File -> Download as -> Python.